WORLD GEOGRAPHY A - Z ATLAS

 Email: growth @ blue-growth . org

-A robot ship could circle the globe autonomously adding a new scientific dimension to an already exciting solar powered expedition.
+The Elizabeth Swan could circle the globe autonomously adding a new scientific dimension to an exciting solar powered expedition.
 As you can imagine, the planet's geography is pivotal to the planning of the route and the design of the ship.
 Many routes have been proposed, developed and investigated.
 The best example of which, and the most likely, is shown on this page as the 'Sunshine Route.'
 (Please note this project is under new management by a film company, rather than a navigation attempt.)